-Landscape Architecture senior Abigail Long isn't someone who's not willing to get her hands dirty.
+Landscape Architecture recent graduate Abigail Long isn't someone who's not willing to get her hands dirty.
 She's not one to just wait around for something to come to her either.

 "I want the hands-on experience.
 For me personally, I think that's how I learn the best — diving in there and figuring out how to do it," said Long, 30, a transfer student who returned to the classroom in 2015 after working several years in the restaurant industry.
 "You can be told how to do something, but it's not really until you're in a situation where you need to grapple with it that you fully understand the concepts.
 That's been one of the biggest benefits of coming to Temple, getting the chance at the Ambler Campus to try out so many different things in real-world situations."

 Long discovered Temple Ambler "by coming here one day just to visit the gardens."